 There's plenty of life in this slice of tropical paradise that is completely offgrid - no roads, 100% solar powered with pure well water to drink.
 What I love about this project, is the big part wild animals have in it.
 On a daily basis you will see monkeys, iguanas, all types of birds, butterflies, spiders and snakes... not for the faint hearted!

-We speak English, French and Spanish and would love to tell you all about this project and get you involved in hands on work.
-We would like to share our experience of living an alternative lifestyle and we are always keen to learn new skills from others.
+We would love to tell you all about this project, get you involved in hands on work, share our experience of living an alternative lifestyle and we are always keen to learn new skills from others.

 Hilfe bei Ökoprojekten

 Heimwerker- und Bauarbeiten

 Zubereiten / Kochen von Mahlzeiten für die Familie